tholok97/imt3005-vagrant-vm/README.md

 export OS_PASSWORD=$OS_PASSWORD_INPUT
 ```

-To This:
+To this:

 ```
 export OS_PASSWORD=<your-password-here>
 ```

-The downside to this is that your password is now stored in plaintext in the `openstack.rc` file.
+A downside is now stored in plaintext in the `openstack.rc` file.
 Keep this in mind, and secure file if necessary.

 ## Configuration files